 Interim Digital Accessibility Policy

 As of August 1, 2018, The Ohio State University implemented the newly revised Interim Digital Accessibility Policy, formerly known as the Web Accessibility Policy.
 Each unit at the university must appoint Digital Accessibility Coordinator(s) within their units to ensure that digital content is accessible to all viewers.
-Digital Accessibility Coordinators will be required to ensure:
+Digital Accessibility Coordinators will be required to:

 - Train and communicate digital accessibility requirements to all impacted staff within the units